MicrosoftDocs/power-platform/power-platform/admin/forward-mailbox-vs-individual-mailboxes.md

 2. A rule in the user's mailbox sends a copy of the message, as an attachment, to the forward mailbox.

-3. [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps (by using server-side synchronization or Email Router) retrieves the message from the forward mailbox and creates the appropriate records.
+3. [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps (by using server-side synchronization or Email Router) retrieve the message from the forward mailbox and creates the appropriate records.

 ### See also